-- LWP also received funds from other sources: - Oregon Health Authority HOWTO Grant Nearly \$1 million over two and a half years to Advance the Diversity of the Doula Workforce through Inclusion, Certification and Sustainability in partnership with Nurturely. - Southwestern Oregon Workforce Investment Board (SOWIB) Driving Prosperity Grant -\$896,873 to provide 100 CDL Truck Driving Training opportunities by June 2024. - CTE Revitalization \$195,000 in partnership with Lane Education Service District and Lane County to launch the Constructing a Brighter Future shelter-build project.
+- · LWP also received funds from other sources: - Oregon Health Authority HOWTO Grant Nearly \$1 million over two and a half years to Advance the Diversity of the Doula Workforce through Inclusion, Certification and Sustainability in partnership with Nurturely. - Southwestern Oregon Workforce Investment Board (SOWIB) Driving Prosperity Grant \$896,873 to provide 100 CDL Truck Driving Training opportunities by June 2024. - Constructing a Brighter Future/Team Oregon Build \$162,969 in partnership with Lane Education Service District, Lane County, and the State of Oregon to expand the Constructing a Brighter Future shelter-build project to the statewide Team Oregon Build initiative.